Housing for international students

 Accepted students who come for an internship or project during the summer will get housing until the end of July.
 If you are going to stay at NTNU longer than July you must find housing on your own in the private market since new students arriving in August are prioritized.

 If you are not allocated housing you will have to find private housing on your own.
-About 1/3 of exchange students from EU/EEA countries will not receive a housing offer.
+Please inform us once you have found yourself a room.

-New international master's students are guaranteed housing and will automatically be considered for housing in a single room (unless the student specifies that he will arrange his own housing).
+New international master's students living outside Norway are guaranteed housing and will automatically be considered for housing in a single room (unless the student specifies that he will arrange his own housing).
 For more information about housing at the student village, SiT, please visit this webpage.
 Be aware that master students living in Norway will not be considered for housing.
 These students have to arrange for private accommodation asap after they are accepted.